-Students may obtain a minor in Informatics by successfully completing a minimum of 15 credit hours.
+Students may obtain a minor in Informatics by successfully completing five courses totaling a minimum of 17 credit hours.
+At least two of the five courses must be at the 300/400 level.
 INFO-I 101 must be completed with a minimum grade of C. A minimum grade of C- in all other courses with an overall minor GPA of 2.0 is required.